SMaRT: Online Reusable Resource Assignment and an Application to Mediation in the Kenyan Judiciary: Results

 \paragraph{Results}

 Simulation results under full information of mediator VAs are reported in Table~\ref{tab:fulldataGRND}.
 First, note that \smartGS with $\lambda=0.01$ attains a successful resolution rate that is close to the best achievable-- but with considerably better capacity management, since \upbnd by design gives cases only to the best mediator for each (court station, case type) cell.
 Relative to \alggrdstar, this is nearly a 8\% gain in performance, but it comes at the cost of substantially higher overload: OCDM rises to 52, compared to 0.32 under \alggrdstar.
-OCDM is an aggregate measure of our goal to maintain a fair distribution of case overload.
+OCDM is an aggregate measure of our goal to minimize and equalize case overload.
 We therefore also compute Gini Index which shows the level of inequality in case assignment across mediators.
 With a high case influx rate, lower overloads correlate with equity of caseload distribution, which makes Gini Index a good comparative measure.
-As $\lambda$ increases, the agreement rate goes down but so do OCDM and the Gini Index of load across mediators, demonstrating the ``tunability'' of \smart.
+As $\lambda$ increases, the agreement rate goes down but so do OCDM and the Gini Index, demonstrating the ``tunability'' of \smart.

 We now benchmark performance when mediator VAs are unknown and must be learned from observed case outcomes.
 These results are presented in Table \ref{tab:realDataLearn}.
 We consider two different initializations of the learning process for the mediators.
 In one, we initialize all mediator beliefs as $\mathcal{N}(0,\sigma_{\mu}^{2})$ -- this is the ``blank slate'' version where we know nothing about the mediators in advance, which could be used in an environment where the idea of VA estimation is entirely new, or where all the mediators arrive at the same time.
 In the second, VA beliefs are instead initialized in a manner that replicates what we might expect to be able to do when we deploy this system in practice for the Kenyan Judiciary.
 We iterate through case records from the prior six years and sample each case outcome using its $p$-value and the assigned mediator's VA.
 Using these outcomes, we compute an initial belief for each mediator VA.
 It is interesting to note that there is considerable variation in the number of cases mediators have mediated in the real data.
 As a result, the initial beliefs exhibit substantial variation in their uncertainty.
 Some highly experienced mediators have narrow beliefs concentrated near their true VA, whereas newer mediators have wider beliefs centered near $0$.